MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 - For the Azure Information Protection client:

-    - **Classic client**: See the [Installation checks and troubleshooting](./rms-client/client-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines).
+    - Classic client: See the [Installation checks and troubleshooting](./rms-client/client-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/client-version-release-history.md#servicing-information-and-timelines).

-    - **unified labeling client**: See the [Installation checks and troubleshooting](./rms-client/clientv2-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/unifiedlabelingclient-version-release-history.md#servicing-information-and-timelines).
+    - Unified labeling client: See the [Installation checks and troubleshooting](./rms-client/clientv2-admin-guide.md#installation-checks-and-troubleshooting) section from the administrator guide, and check that you're using a [supported version](./rms-client/unifiedlabelingclient-version-release-history.md#servicing-information-and-timelines).
-    -

 ### Community resources

 We recommend the [Yammer site for Azure Information Protection](https://www.yammer.com/AskIPTeam).
 This resource provides direct responses from the Azure Information Protection team in addition to the benefit of shared experience and knowledge from other admins and consultants.